Debleena2102/Sms-spam-detection-system-using-NLP/README.md

     - Transforms the text data into a format that the machine learning model can understand using **TF-IDF** (Term Frequency-Inverse Document Frequency) vectorizer.
 This helps in representing the text as numerical features.

 3. **Model Training**:
-    - The model is trained using machine learning algorithms like **Logistic Regression** or **Random Forest** to classify messages as spam or not based on the processed features.
+    - The model is trained using machine learning algorithms like **Logistic Regression**, **Random Forest**,etc to classify messages as spam or not based on the processed features.

 4. **Prediction**:
     - The trained model is used to predict whether an incoming message (processed and vectorized) is spam or not.